Women and HIV

 A Look at the Numbers

-If you are not living with HIV, it is important that you get tested regularly and do your best to be aware of your risk for acquiring HIV.
+If you are not living with HIV, it is important that you get tested regularly and do your best to be aware of your chances of acquiring HIV.

-Globally, women living with HIV account for half of all people living with HIV.
+Globally, women and girls living with HIV account for more than half of all people living with HIV.
 In many countries, women living with HIV outnumber men living with HIV.
 Across the globe, transgender women (trans women; women of trans experience) are affected by HIV to a much greater degree than other groups.

 In the US